kangmingtay/cs3210/L1_code/A0164811J_lab1/README.md

 5. `time ./ex8`
 6. Observe `real` values for both outputs

 I also created a separate implementation for exercise 7 using condition variables.
-However, that implementation seemed to run slower than the multi-threaded version(~3ms difference).
+Both implementations of ex7 take approximately the same time to run.

 Steps to time ex7 with cv:
 1. Change the `THRESHOLD` value to 100